psrc/rtp-spatial-analysis/README.md

 1. Install _psrcelmerpy_ with `pip install git+https://github.com/psrc/psrcelmerpy.git`

-1. In _/configs/config.yaml_, change the `rtp_transit_data_path` value to the appropriate subfolder in your OneDrive.
+1. In _/configs/config.yaml_, change the `user_onedrive` value to the appropriate path to your OneDrive folder "Puget Sound Regional Council".

 ## Development Notes
 **Spatial Analysis Needs for RTP**